Genesis of the alpha beta T-cell receptor: Results

-To further investigate the effects of convergent selection, we quantified how often the same $\alpha$ chain was associated with distinct $\beta$ chains in different clones (Fig.\,S6A), and {\it vice versa} (Fig.\,S6B).
+To further investigate the effects of convergent selection, we quantified how often the same $\alpha$ chain was associated with distinct $\beta$ chains in different clones (Fig.\,S10A), and {\it vice versa} (Fig.\,S10B).
 While association of a $\beta$ with 2 distinct $\alpha$ chains could happen in the same cell because of the existence of two copies, we found a substantial fraction (3\%) of all paired TCR$\beta$ that could be associated with three or more TCR$\alpha$.

-There can be several explanations for this observation.
-First, convergent recombination of $\beta$ can create clones sharing $\beta$ but not $\alpha$.
+Convergent recombination of $\beta$ can create clones that shares their $\beta$ but not their $\alpha$ chains.
 This effect can be quantified using the generation and thymic selection model introduced in the previous paragraph.
-Simulations show that convergent recombination happens with a rate of $0.5\%$, and thus cannot explain the data.
-Second, cells divide around 5 times between the $\beta$ and $\alpha$ recombinations, naturally leading to clones with the same $\beta$ but distinct $\alpha$.
-However, because the sampled repertoire ($\sim 10^{5}$ clones) only covers a minute fraction of all clones (estimated to be $>10^8$ for the $\beta$ chain only \cite{Qi2014}), this effect can only explain $\sim 10^{5}/10^{8}=0.1\%$ of pairing multiplicity.
+Simulations with the same sample sizes as the data show that such convergent recombination is predicted to happen with a rate of $0.5\%$, and thus cannot explain the data.
+However, there is another effect at play: cells divide around 5 times between $\beta$ and $\alpha$ recombination, which leads to clones with the same $\beta$ chain but with up to $2^5\sim 30$ distinct $\alpha$ chains.
+A simulation considering these two effects together (see Methods) predicts a sharing fraction of $3\%$, consistent with the fraction observed empirically.

-Thus, the data suggests that cells with identical $\beta$ chains are convergently selected in the periphery as a result of antigen exposure, even if their $\alpha$ sequences differ.
-This agrees with the observation that the $\beta$ chain is a strong indicator of epitope specificity \cite{DashQuantifiablepredictivefeatures2017}.